Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Self-B acklund curves and Lam e equation

-Now we are in position to state the existence of the deformations of the circle.
-The idea is to write the functions $X_s, s\in[0,1]$, as Floquet eigenfunctions of a Hill operator on $[0, 2\omega]$ and to use a general argument of smooth dependence of the eigenfunction on $s$.
+\begin{proof}The main idea of the proof of this theorem is to write the functions $X_s, s\in[0,1]$, as suitably normalized Floquet eigenfunctions of a Hill operator depending smoothly on $s$, and use a general argument of smooth dependence of the eigenfunctions of a Hill operator depending on the smooth parameter.
+Similarly, when replacing $s$ with $\e$ the Hill operator depends analytically on $\e$ and so do its eigenfunctions.